zjacobsdev/demo-project/README.md

 # demo-project:Plant Genesis
 This project demonstrates the skills I gain during Resilient Coders 2020A bootcamp.

-This is a web application displaying real time data of the tempurture and humidity.
+This is a web application displaying real time data of the temperature and humidity of a DHT11 sensor.

 # How It's Made